Best beauty-boosting skincare ingredients

 Vitamin E works in several different ways including helping to protect cell membranes from oxidative damage and preventing collagen from being destroyed.
 It also enjoys a powerful synergistic relationship with vitamin C. Vitamin E on an ingredient label may be listed as tocopheryl acetate, tocopheryl linoleate, tocotrienols, alpha tocopherol and tocopheryl succinate.

 This component of vitamin B3 has been shown to increase ceramide and free fatty acid levels in the skin.
 One of niacinamide’s unique benefits as an anti-aging ingredient is that it enhances barrier function.
 That is, it prevents skin from losing water and stimulates microcirculation in the dermis.
 It also has a growing reputation for being able to lighten skin discoloration and reduce acne.

 6. Green tea

 Like most antioxidants, resveratrol has incredible protective benefits for the skin.
-HuffPost reports that "resveratrol appears to help increase the activity of mitochondria, which produces energy within cells, potentially extending their lives."
-When applied topically, resveratrol protects against sun damage, improves collagen synthesis and reduces cell damage.
-It is a stable, potent antioxidant that makes any a skincare product containing it a must-have.
+Resveratrol increases the activity of mitochondria, which produces energy within cells, potentially extending their lives.
+When applied topically, resveratrol protects against sun damage, improves collagen synthesis, and reduces cell damage.
+It is a stable, potent antioxidant that makes any skincare product containing it a must-have.

 8. Grape seed oil